Order Fulfillment vs. E-Commerce Shipping

 The different business models for digital commerce, however, aren’t exactly transparent.
 The terms order fulfillment and e-commerce shipping are thrown around, usually without explanation.
 Then there’s “dropshipping” again, without any context.

 These models are valuable for their own reasons, but it’s important to consider which distribution system works best for your company, your industry, and your customers.
-So with that in mind, what are these different models all about?
+So with that in mind, what are these different e-commerce business models all about?

 Order fulfillment refers to all steps in the process of receiving, validating, and shipping orders.
 This accounts for the entire shipping cycle, starting when your customer makes a purchase through the point of sale, all the way through the delivery of that item.
 The life cycle of an order is as follows, with the order of steps depending on your specific model: